-In an earlier article (see: Risk Analysis – Method and Questions to Facilitate a Portfolio of Projects) we defined “best” as projects that scored favorably in an Innovation test by looking at the relative technology and market risks associated with new ideas (eg, process, product, etc.).
-Similarly, with real-win-worth (geared for experienced facilitators and methodologists, but beneficial to beginners, as well) we go a step further and isolate the very best candidates using the real-win-worth three-step screening method:
+Earlier (see: Risk Analysis – Method and Questions to Facilitate a Portfolio of Projects) we defined “best” as projects that scored favorably in an Innovation test by looking at the relative technology and market risks associated with new ideas (eg, process, product, etc.).
+With Real-Win-Worth (geared for experienced facilitators and meeting designers, but beneficial to beginners as well) we go a step further and isolate the very best candidates.

 - To what extent we can Win compared to competitive options, and

 - To what extent the opportunity is Worth doing.

 “The R-W-W (Real-Win-Worth) screen(ing) is a simple but powerful tool built on a series of questions about the innovation concept or product, its potential market, and the company’s capabilities and competition.” – George Day

 The Real-Win-Worth approach provides objective scores but also requires expert reviews at each stage.
 If the idea is ‘great’, but we cannot win—then there is no need to go further.
 Even if we have the capacity to win, but the concept is not worth much, there is no need to go further.
 As a consensus-building tool, the Real-Win-Worth approach provides a disciplined method for exposing assumptions while also identifying knowledge gaps (or areas of superiority).